Get Tangem

 How tokens are burned

-In most cases, tokens are burned by being sent to an address that no one else has access to.
-A crypto wallet for which there is no private key – i.e., nobody has access to it – is created for this purpose.
-The address of this wallet is known as a burn address or eater address.
-Anybody can use a blockchain explorer at any time to find out how many tokens have been sent to be “eaten”.
+In most cases, tokens are burned by being sent to an address no one else can access.
+A crypto wallet is created for which no private key – i.e., nobody can access it –.
+This wallet's address is known as a burn address or eater address.
+Anybody can use a blockchain explorer to determine how many tokens have been sent to be "eaten."

 Sharp increases in the prices of assets can be observed in the immediate aftermath of a burn.
 A coin’s price can also rise in the long term, which is to say that burning can have an effect similar to foreign exchange intervention in fiat money markets (a one-time purchase/sale of a large amount of currency).